This post may contain affiliate links that, at no additional cost to you, I may earn a small commission. Read our Disclosure Policy.

-One of the highlights of my Michaels Makers Santa’s Cabin in the Woods Christmas Dream Tree were the faux birch logs.
+One of the highlights of my Michaels Makers Santa’s Cabin in the Woods Christmas Dream Tree was the faux birch logs.
 Real birch logs are so beautiful and bring a bit of the great outdoors into your cozy home.
 However, they can be hard to find or expensive.
-I also wanted to place some birch logs in the tree.
-And of course, the real logs would have been too heavy.
-This tutorial is a great alternative to keep your budget in tact and get creative in how you can repurpose items from around your house.
-Who knew you could make faux birch logs using pool noodles?!
-Some of our birch logs are made out of foam pipe insulation – much easier to get year round.

-- pool noodle or plumbing insulation foam tube
+- Pool noodles or plumbing insulation foam tube

 or brown paper bag